This list was originally published on the 9th of September 2017. I have updated it to cover more information & details.

-Although the income of a few companies might be (relatively) low, you should also consider the total funding they receive – especially non-profit businesses like Duolingo.
+Although the income of a few companies might be (relatively) low, you should also consider the total funding they receive – Duolingo is a great example in our case.

 To view all the necessary data related to funding and investments, scroll down a company’s Owler profile.

 Although there are many billion dollar industries out there that employ huge numbers of marketers, supply is higher than demand in many of them.

 To give you a clearer perspective of what I mean by choosing underserved niches, I’ll compare the travel niche to the health and food niche by looking at the number of Google results.

 If you’re still a beginner writer, you simply should not pursue travel writing unless you’re very confident in your abilities and have sufficient skill and talent to write unique travel content.
 Otherwise, you’ll be wasting tons of time with little to no ROI.

 Back to niches, you can also google other keywords such as “niche + writer”, “niche + blogger” to get a glimpse of a specific niche.

 As a freelance writer, your job is to find the gaps in certain niches and fill them.
 And niching down will facilitate this for you…

 Understanding the Difference Between Micro and Macro Freelance Writing Niches

 Generally, macro (broad) freelance writing niches are more competitive and saturated than micro niches (sub-niches).

 For example, if a German language school is looking for a writer to produce content for their blog, they’ll most likely prefer to hire a writer specialising in German rather than a writer who specialises in all languages or European languages.